Bones and joints, tuberculosis of, active or inactive

 The VA rates Bones and joints, tuberculosis of, active or inactive under Diagnostic Code (DC) 5001, governed by 38 CFR 38 CFR § 4.71a.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Bones and joints, tuberculosis of, active or inactive qualify for TDIU (Total Disability Individual Unemployability)?
+Can Bones and joints, tuberculosis of, active or inactive qualify for TDIU?

-What evidence do I need to establish service connection for Bones and joints, tuberculosis of, active or inactive?
+What evidence supports a higher rating for Bones and joints, tuberculosis of, active or inactive?

-What is the C&P exam like for Bones and joints, tuberculosis of, active or inactive?
+What happens at the C&P exam for Bones and joints, tuberculosis of, active or inactive?

 Get a Personalized Rating Analysis